yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

     * Java’s default Random class is expensive to initialize, but once initialized, it can be reused.
     * In multithreaded code, the ThreadLocalRandom class is preferred.
     * The SecureRandom class will show arbitrary, completely random performance.
 Performance tests on code using that class must be carefully planned.
+  * JNI
+    * JNI is not a solution to performance problems.
+Java code will almost always run faster than calling into native code.
+    * When JNI is used, limit the number of calls from Java to C; crossing the JNI boundary is expensive.
+    * JNI code that uses arrays or strings must pin those objects; limit the length of time they are pinned so that the garbage collector is not impacted.